Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 ```
 </details>

-In a networked game, server/host machines may need to run different functions to a networked player/client.
-(For example, in a server-authoritative game, the client would handle the player inputs but the movement would be done on the server).
-All of the instances of this script in the game, whether they're the host/server or a client, will call the `OnNetworkSpawn` method when the `NetworkObject` to which this script is attached has spawned, but only its owner will call the `Move` method.
-In the case of a Player Object, every client (or host) will have one instance spawned for them, for which they will be the owner.
-Calling this in `OnNetworkSpawn` makes sure that the NetworkObject has finished spawning so the check to see whether the player is a Server/Host or Client is valid.
-The `Move` method can then implement different logic depending on the answer (so that Servers do one thing, and Clients do another).
+In a networked game, the dedicated server (or host) might need to run different functions than the networked player (the client).
+For example, in a server-authoritative game, the client would handle the player inputs, but the server would handle the movement.
+All instances of this script in the game, whether running on a server/host or a client, call the `OnNetworkSpawn` method when the `NetworkObject` to which this script is attached has spawned, but only its owner will call the `Move` method.
+In the case of a Player Object, every client (or host) has an instance of the Player Object, which contains this script as a component, spawned for them by Netcode.
+Each client is the owner of the Player Object that was spawned for them.
+Calling the `Move` method in `OnNetworkSpawn` instead of in `Awake` ensures that the NetworkObject has finished spawning, so the check to see whether the player is a server/host or client is valid.
+The `Move` method can then implement different logic depending on the answer (so that servers do one thing, and clients do another).

 <details open>
 <summary>Click to show/hide the Code.